NitrousSL/api/README.md

 }
 ```

-Each module must be assigned a type, which is used to describe the date returned.
+Each module must be assigned a type, which is used to describe the data returned.

-## ModuleMeta Interface
+### ModuleMeta Interface

-found in `src/sdk/interface/iModuleMeta.ts` aliased as `@interface/iModuleMeta`
+Found in `src/sdk/interface/iModuleMeta.ts` aliased as `@interface/iModuleMeta`.

 ```typescript
 export interface ModuleMeta {